grapestone5321/Coursera-Web-Applications-for-Everybody/README.md

 1: Introduction to Dynamic Web Content

-We look at the basic structure of a web
+We look at the basic structure of a web application and how a web browser interacts with a web server.
+We explore the Request-Response Cycle that is the basis of the Hypertext Transfer Protocol (HTTP).

 2: HyperText Markup Language (HTML)